petr-stupka/petr-stupka/README.md

 ### Hi there 👋

+I’m Petr, a tech enthusiast who like to play with Azure, Terraform and other interresting tools

+- 🔭 I’m currently working on state store Terraform provider (comming soon ..)

 <!--
 **petr-stupka/petr-stupka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.